ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 In 2021, the `plot.ggplot()` command in the `ggplot2` package was updated to automatically call `BrailleR`'s `VI()` function if the user has specified they are blind.
 The `GoBlind()` and `GoSighted()` commands will toggle the automated use of `VI()` on and off respectively.
 The default starting mode is to get the automated `VI()` output.

+The search was then on for someone to come on board and start ramping up the number of different graph types that `VI()` can handle.
+James Thompson was a summer student who climbed into the task in November 2022.
+One of his first questions was to ask me when `BrailleR` would take the bold step into version 1.x.y, and maybe his efforts will get us close.

-N.B.  the commands here are exact copies of the commands presented in @Wickham2009ggplot2 or some minor alterations to them; any changes will be explicitly noted.
+N.B.  the commands here are minor alterations to the commands presented in @Wickham2009ggplot2; any major changes will be explicitly noted, but do note the use of the native R pipe `|>` instead of the older `%>%` pipe.
 All plots are created using the figure numbers from @Wickham2009ggplot2 or the page numbers if no figure number was given.
-They are then automatically investigated using the `VI()` command from the `BrailleR` package which has not needed to be explicitly called since v0.32.0 of `BrailleR` and v3.3.5 of the `ggplot2` package..
+They are then automatically investigated using the `VI()` command from the `BrailleR` package which has not needed to be explicitly called since v0.32.0 of `BrailleR` and v3.3.5 of the `ggplot2` package.

 You will need some additional packages to the `BrailleR` package to be loaded to follow along with the examples in this chapter.
 Do this by issuing the commands: